 Two persons were killed in the major fire in storage tank number four of IOC terminal in Hazira, which was contained after a 21-hour operation by the fire brigade team, officials said today.

 "Bodies of two people have been recovered from near the tank number 4, which caught fire yesterday," Surat District Collector Jayprakash Shivhare told PTI adding, they are yet to be identified.

+The Jaipur depot fire raged for 11 days, killed 11 people and resulted in losses worth Rs 280 crore.
 "We had called all the resources at our disposal.
 The fire brigade teams from all the big cities and nearby small towns of Gujarat were called in.
 Fire tenders of privates companies were also called," he said.
 IOC has ordered an internal inquiry to find out the cause of fire.